radcamp/radcamp.github.io/NYC2018/01_cluster_basics.md

 > **Note on usage:** In command line commands we'll use the convention of wrapping variable names in angle-brackets.
 For example, in the command above you should substitute your own username for `<username>`.
 We will provide usernames and passwords on the day of the workshop.

 ## Command line interface (CLI) basics
 The CLI provides a way to navigate a file system, move files around, and run commands all inside a little black window.
 The down side of CLI is that you have to learn many at first seemingly esoteric commands for doing all the things you would normally do with a mouse.
-However, there are several advantages of CLI: 1) you can use it on servers that don't have a GUI interface (such as HPC clusters); 2) it's scriptable, so you can write programs to execute common tasks or run analyses and others can easily reproduce these tasks exactly; 3) it's often faster and more efficient that click-and-drag GUI interfaces.
+However, there are several advantages of CLI: 1) you can use it on servers that don't have a GUI interface (such as HPC clusters); 2) it's scriptable, so you can write programs to execute common tasks or run analyses and others can easily reproduce these tasks exactly; 3) it's often faster and more efficient than click-and-drag GUI interfaces.
 For now we will start with 4 of the most common and useful commands:

 ```bash
 $ pwd